 We are based in the hinterland of Byron Bay at the base of Koonyum Range in Mullumbimby Creek.
-We are available for client consultations via appointment.
+We are available for client consultations via appointment on zoom or skype.
 This is a magical area filled with creatives, entrepreneurs and dreamers and lots that are a combination of the three.

 Mullumbimby is a community built by farming.
 Famous for its bananas, sugar cane, cattle and dairy farming in the past it is now famous for its more diverse small crops horticulture gardens and produce.
-Also famous for being Iggy Azalea and Petria Thomas' home town.
+Also famous for being Iggy Azalea and Petria Thomas' home town and the well publicised passion of the anti-vaccination and anti-5g advocates.

-If you are visiting the area for the 2018 Commonwealth Games on the Gold Coast, Mullumbimby is a 45 minute drive along the Pacific Highway through the picturesque tunnels and countryside of the Northern Rivers.
-This hidden gem may not be as famous as the neighboring Byron Bay with its world famous lighthouse and beaches, yet should not be overlooked on your list of must visit places.
+Mullumbimby is a 45 minute drive along the Pacific Highway through the picturesque tunnels and countryside of the Northern Rivers.
+This hidden gem may not be as famous as the neighbouring Byron Bay with its world-famous lighthouse and beaches, yet should not be overlooked on your list of must-visit places.
+Many long term locals would like to keep its beauty quiet to avoid increase in visitors yet for local business owners it is these visitors, many which become residents, that keep the economy in this mainly tourist town evolving and flourishing.

 Here are ten of our favourite reasons why Mullumbimby is the most magical place in Australia.